 Art lovers may be surprised to learn that there are works by famous painters in the Monastère des Augustines’ collection.
 One of these painters was Claude François, better known as Frère Luc (1614-1685).
 Let’s see in detail one of his works that can be discovered as part of the thematic visit Fine Arts at Le Monastère des Augustines, and see why Frère Luc is an important figure in Quebec art history.

 Every month, an object from the heritage bequest by the Augustinian community is selected by the museum storage facility and archives center teams.
-In the spotlight this month: Deed of a Promise Made Between the Hospital’s Reverend Mothers and the Quebec Ursuline Nuns, dated February 8th, 1651.
+Featured this month: a glass tube with an handwritten note.

 Every month, an object from the heritage bequest by the Augustinian community is selected by the museum storage facility and archives center teams.
-In the spotlight this month: the Records of Revenue and Expenses for the Hôpital général de Québec Monastery’s Garden.
-This document records data from 1849 to 1930.
+Featured this month: a religious statuette from the 17th or 18th century.

 As of June 22, 2019, Le Monastère would like to invite you to experience two new guided tours, one on architecture and another on fine arts.
 These tours will help you discover the enchanting Le Monastère in a whole new light, and immerse yourself in its history and culture, which is very much alive.